ETS-ReactNative1/alamo/README.md

             })
     })

 The client then generates a list of audio elements with Refs linked to each peer or user in the room.
-This allows for audio elements to be create and removed based upon the current state of the room.
+This allows for audio elements to be created and removed based upon the current state of the room.

         updatePeersInRoom = async (peers) => {
             const updatePeers = new Promise((resolve, reject) => {